textpattern/textpattern.github.io/administration/preferences-panel.md

 #### Present comments as a numbered list? {#present_comments_as_a_numbered_list}

-If you want to use an HTML ordered list to display your user comments, choose “Yes”.
-If you choose “No”, your comments will be output as blocks of text without automatic numbers, thus numbering (if any) will have to be done by you.
+If you want to use an HTML ordered list to display your user comments, choose "Yes".
+If you choose "No", your comments will be output as blocks of text without automatic numbers, thus numbering (if any) will have to be done by you.

-Some commenting plugins require this to be set to “No” before they work properly
+Some commenting plugins require this to be set to "No" before they work properly

 #### Mail comments to author? {#mail_comments_to_author}

-If set to “Yes”, whenever a comment is made against an article, the author will be emailed notification of the event, along with the contents of the comment.
+If set to "Yes", whenever a comment is made against an article, the author will be emailed notification of the event, along with the contents of the comment.